PowerLedger/powr/docs/src/cli/usage.md

         --seed <STRING>                      Seed for address generation; if specified, the resulting account will be at a derived address of the VOTE ACCOUNT pubkey --signer <PUBKEY=SIGNATURE>...
-Provide a public-key/signature pair for the transaction --ws <URL>                           WebSocket URL for the solana cluster
+Provide a public-key/signature pair for the transaction --ws <URL>                           WebSocket URL for the cluster

 ARGS:
     <ACCOUNT_KEYPAIR>      Vote account keypair to create